tmcclory/looperfriend/README.md

+# Looperfriend

+Looperfriend is a music sequencer using the Web Audio API.
+This application is intended to serve as the frontend

+# Design

+Looperfriend uses the AngularJS framework.
+T

+# Usage

+The beat duration setting controls the length of time per beat.
+The sounds that are generated are 'one-shot' samples, meaning that the samples will be played in their entirety, regardless of the beat duration.
+If the beat length is set to a duration that is very short relative to the sample length, playback of the samples may overlap in an undesirable fashion.

+The project name field allows users to name their projects, save these projects, and load them in later sessions.
+The projects are saved locally using the HTML5 localStorage facility.
+Users can safely name the projects however they would like without concern of a remote record of the project.
+Users should also be aware that clearing their browser cache may result in the loss of their Looperfriend projects.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.